S3nS3IW00/room-chat-app/README.md

 # Room based chat application
-Simple chat application where users can chat in rooms by joining room or creating new one.
+Simple Flutter chat application where users can chat in rooms by joining them or creating new one.

 # Screenshots